Skip to content

 This is one of the most significant elements that should go into your packaging design.

-Some products will appeal more to certain genders, or a certain gender is doing the purchasing for the family and the packaging needs to appeal to them.
+Some products will appeal more to specific genders, or if a particular gender purchases for the family, the packaging needs to appeal to that gender.

-If a woman is doing the shopping, but is buying something for her husband, a certain type of packaging look will reinforce the values she sees in her significant other.
+If a woman is doing the shopping but buying something for her husband, a particular type of packaging look will reinforce the values she sees in her significant other.

 4. Their Lifestyle